TimPietrusky/TimPietrusky/README.md

-Tim Pietrusky aka NERDDISCO is a Developer, Open Source Advocate, and Creative Technologist with a wide range of skills.
-After receiving his diploma in Computer Science, he started his career as a backend developer.
-As a co-founder of an e-commerce company he worked as the CTO, before [Blibla](https://github.com/blib-la) was founded.
-He really enjoys working with different kinds of tech stacks (from frontend over to backend to infrastructure) and is active in the open source community.
-Tim also dedicates time mentoring developers and speaking at public events, helping others grow and become an expert in the tech field.
-When he's not working, he loves spending time in nature with his 2 daughters, creating art, performing as a VJ and playing the e-drums.
+AI DevRel Engineer at RunPod = Developer + Creative Technologist + Open-Source Advocate + Technical Writer + Community Builder + Mentor + Public Speaker + Organizer.

+Passionate about making AI accessible and helping developers bring their ideas to life.
+Former CTO and co-founder with 15 years of experience in full-stack development and DevOps.
+Always exploring the intersection of technology, creativity and human-centered design.
+Off-screen, you'll find him running in the forest, spending time with his 2 daughters, creating generative art, VJing at dnb events or jamming on his e-drum kit.

 <h2 align="center">🎆 <a href="https://nerddis.co">nerddis.co</a> 🎆</h2>